CopperEgg/copperegg-powershell/README.md

   - Initialize-MetricGroups ... creates metric groups, and sends them to CopperEgg
   - Initialize-Dashboards ... creates custom dashboards, and sends them to CopperEgg
   - Start-CopperEggMonitor ... starts one or more background jobs that periodicaly transmit your metrics to CopperEgg
+  - Start-DebugMonitor ... performs the same functionality as Start-CopperEggMonitor, but in the foreground, and with debug oputput.
   - and other utilities.

 This module provides a 'Works-Out-of-the-Box' set of default metrics and dashboards for